Sabri al-Asali

 Sabri al-Asali (صبري العسلي; 1903 – 13 April 1976) was a Syrian politician and a three-time prime minister of Syria.
 He also served as vice-president of the United Arab Republic in 1958.

 Early life

 Al-Asali was born into a wealthy landowning family in Damascus.

+The Al-Asalis originated from the village of Yalda in the outskirts of Damascus, known as the Al-Charkatli family.
+They relocated to Damascus in the year 1062 AH (Islamic calendar), and they still have endowments in Yalda.
 His uncle, Shukri al-Asali, was a prominent national leader, and a deputy in the Ottoman Parliament.
 Shukri al-Asali and a number of other nationalist leaders were executed in Damascus and Beirut by the Ottoman wāli, Jamal Pasha, on 6 May 1916.

 Sabri al-Asali attended Damascus University and graduated with a law degree in 1925.
 That same year the Great Syrian Revolt against the French occupation erupted, and al-Asali participated in the uprising by helping smuggle arms and supplies to the Syrian fighters in the Ghouta area.
 Following the suppression of the revolt, al-Asali was exiled by the French authorities to Saudi Arabia where he became a special advisor to the Saudi King Abd al-Aziz, alongside another exiled Syrian leader, Shukri al-Quwatli.